 I guess I was a foodie even back then.
 Sadly, the closest I get nowadays is the catalogue they send me.
 I was paging through it and came across maple walnut peanut butter.

-I had found my recipe idea worthy of my 2nd bloggiversary that also fit the requirements; 1) I had all the ingredients on hand and 2) it was easy enough to make one morning before work…no cooking involved.
+I had found my recipe idea worthy of my 2nd bloggiversary that also fit the requirements: 1) I had all the ingredients on hand and 2) it was easy enough to make one morning before work…no cooking involved and 3) absolutely delicious

 For me, maple is the epitome of fall.
 This recipe takes it to the next level by combining it with my most favorite ingredient outside of chocolate….peanut butter!